websanco/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-specific-tags-reference.md

 According to the W3C HTML standards, custom elements can't be self-closing.
 Therefore, even though you can't add anything between the opening and closing `<lfr-widget...>` tags, you can't use the self-closing notation for the tag.
 ```

-## Localizing Fragment Configuration Fields
+## Localizing Fragment Configurations

 > Available: Liferay DXP/Portal 7.4+

-You can change the Fragment configuration fields depending on the Page's target language.
+You can localize Fragment configuration for a Page's target language.
 For example, on a Button Fragment you can define one button type when the page language is en-US, and a different button type when the page language is es-ES.
 To localize a Fragment configuration field, use the `localizable` attribute.

 ```{note}
 The `localizable` attribute is not available for Fragment configuration fields where the `configurationRole` property is set to `style`.